Experiment Templates

 You can also choose:

-• Whether data in that field is copied to a new resource.
+- Whether data in that field is copied to a new experiment.

 You can also Load Fields from other Templates to reduce time in repeating fields you have set up for other templates.